 - A. Holographic Will and Foreign Language Will.
 When a holographic instrument is offered for probate, all copies presented must be accompanied by a typewritten copy.
-Where an instrument written in a foreign language is offered, it must be accompanied by a copy translated into English by an official translator approved by the Court. - B. Attachments.
+Where an instrument written in a foreign language is offered, it must be accompanied by a copy translated into English.
+All translations must be accompanied by a declaration setting forth the translator's qualifications and/or credentials. - B. Attachments.
 Copies of all instruments offered for probate must be attached to the petition.